skip to main content

 Land Use Capability Classification is a system in use in New Zealand since the 1950s to try and achieve sustainable land development and management on farms.
 The system classifies all of New Zealand’s rural land into one of eight classes, based on its physical characteristics and attributes.
 Class 1 land is the most versatile and can be used for a wide range of land uses.
 Class 8 land has a lot of physical limitations, it may be extremely steep, and not generally suitable for arable, pastoral or commercial forestry use.

-An Assesment of Environmental Effects is a written statement which identifies the effects of your proposed activity or activities on the environment so that the likely impact of the proposal can be assessed.
+An Assessment of Environmental Effects is a written statement which identifies the effects of your proposed activity or activities on the environment so that the likely impact of the proposal can be assessed.
 The AEE should also describe the ways in which any negative effects are to be remedied, avoided or mitigated.

 Means farm properties or farming enterprises that contain no more than 8 stock units per hectare including: